-Once the inventor has come up with a list of targeted companies, a meeting should be held in which the prospective licensee (the company) should provide the inventor with its business plan, assuming the company is interested in the product.
-Such a business plan will help the inventor determine if this company is the one he or she wishes to do business with.
+Once the inventor has come up with a list of targeted companies, a meeting should be held in which the prospective licensee (the company) will provide the inventor with its business plan, assuming the company is interested in the product.

 The inventor should make sure that the potential licensee doesn't offer a royalty rate far below what the inventor seeks.
 Again, the inventor will have a list of target companies, so if the first company offers a substantially lower rate than what the inventor seeks, then the inventor should hold off on agreeing to it.

 There is no “correct” royalty rate in terms of licensing a product.
 The royalty rate should, however, be the maximum rate that the licensee is willing and able to pay, which in turn meets the minimum royalty rate that the licensor (the inventor) is willing to accept.

 What Should Be Included in a License Agreement?

 The agreement for a third party to license your product should include the following contract terms:

 - Whether the rights are exclusive or shared with other licensees

 - Whether payments will be made in advance or as the product sells

 - Whether it can be used in other markets and territories